Xangis/ZetaCalc/README.md

 # ZetaCalc

 A simple calculator app, not as nice as the free one that comes with Windows.
-This was originally released at http://zetacentauri.com
+This was originally released at http://zetacentauri.com and was downloaded more than 5000 times before being open sourced.

 ![ZetaCalc Screenshot](https://github.com/Xangis/ZetaCalc/blob/master/images/ZetaCalc1.png)